 In addition, to the extent that the aggregate amount of outstanding revolving loans exceed 30% of the revolving commitments under the Senior Secured Facilities, the agreement governing the Senior Secured Facilities will require us to maintain a ratio of net first lien secured debt to EBITDA (as defined in the agreement governing the Senior Secured Facilities) of no more than 5.35 to 1.0, tested on a quarterly basis.
-At 31 December 2016, we were well within compliance with this covenant.
+At 31 December 2015, we were in compliance with this covenant, with a ratio of approximately 3.31 to 1.0.